singlestore-extensions/singlestore-extension-template/README.md

 ## Features

+- **The bootstrapping will create a simple working example of the power-of UDF deployed as an extension**
 - Creates a new project directory with subdirectories
 - Copies template files to the new project directory
 - Customizes files with project-specific information